Advanced search

 6.6 Special precautions for disposal and other handling

-The solution should not be administered if the container or its closure show visible signs of damage.
+Do not use if the solution is not clear, colourless or the container or its closure show visible signs of damage.

 7. Marketing authorisation holder